-The Chair of the LGB will be responsible for ensuring that complaints in respect of their school are handled in accordance with this policy and procedure and specifically receiving any complaint against the Headteacher of their school.
+The Chair of the LGB will be responsible for ensuring that complaints in respect of their school are handled in accordance with this policy and procedure.

-12.3 Role of the CEO
+12.3 Role of the Trust Leads

-The CEO is responsible for the overall conduct of the Trust and must ensure that a complaints policy and procedure is in place and reviewed regularly.
-The CEO will receive any complaint about a Governor of any school within the Trust.
-The CEO will also deal with a Stage 3 complaint about a member of the PLT Central team.
+The Trust Leads are responsible for the overall conduct of the Trust and must ensure that a complaints policy and procedure is in place and reviewed regularly.
+The Trust Leads will receive any complaint about a Headteacher or Governor of any school within the Trust.
+The Trust Leads will also deal with a Stage 3 complaint about a member of the CELT Central team.